laskdaf/docs/tx_lifecycle.md

 A [**transaction**](https://github.com/tendermint/tendermint/blob/master/types/tx.go) is comprised of user messages that will change the current state of the state machine and metadata.
 Not all transactions are transfers of tokens; they are specific to an application and thus can involve many types of state changes.

 A [**block**](https://github.com/tendermint/tendermint/blob/master/types/block.go) is a unit of information; multiple blocks are committed and linked in chronological order to form the blockchain.
-Blocks are comprised of a list of transactions, metadata, and data to enable properties of the blockchain.
+Blocks are comprised of a list of transactions, metadata, and information to enable security properties of the blockchain such as the last commit and evidence on malicious activity by validators.

 ## High Level Overview
 The transaction goes through several steps in order to be included in a block and its state changes committed by the application.
 The goal of the protocols is to ensure that only valid transactions approved by the network are committed, and that all nodes running the application agree on the next state.